-As the President of Cross Country Staffing ("CCS"), Ms. Anenberg is responsible for the performance of the Company's Nurse and Allied Staffing business segment (other than Mediscan) which represented approximately 81% of the Company's total revenue for the full year in 2016.
-Accordingly, the Committee designs her annual incentive bonus to focus on the short-term financial, operational, and qualitative performance metrics that the Committee believes will be the basis of long-term growth for both CCS and the Company.
-For 2016, Ms. Anenberg's annual incentive bonus was therefore partially based on CCS contribution income and revenue.
+As the President of Workforce Solutions and Services (Travel Nurse and Allied and Workforce Solutions or TNA & WFS) in Fiscal 2019, Ms. White was responsible for the performance of the Company's travel nurse and allied and workforce solutions, which represented approximately 53% of the Company's total revenue for the full year in 2019.
+Accordingly, the Compensation Committee had designed her annual incentive bonus to focus on the short-term financial, operational, and qualitative performance metrics to promote long-term growth for both those specific businesses and the Company.

-The annualized Company Adjusted EBITDA (a non-GAAP financial measure) and annualized Company revenue targets for the NEOs for 2016 were \$51.4 million and \$854.6 million, respectively.
+The annualized Company Adjusted EBITDA (a non-GAAP financial measure) and annualized Company revenue targets for the NEOs for 2019 were \$30.0 million and \$810.3 million, respectively.
 See Annex A of this proxy statement for a reconciliation of non-GAAP financial measures to our results as reported under GAAP.

-Determination of 2016 Annual Incentive Bonus Payments
+Determination of Fiscal 2019 Annual Incentive Bonus Payments